 As the Mercy College of Western New York, Trocaire strives to create a welcoming, inclusive, and communal environment where human dignity, self-discovery, and holistic growth are cultivated in ways that are transformative for our students.
-The Mission Office contributes to this endeavor by offering programs and services that support student development on all levels: mind, body, and spirit.
-Additionally, each year programs sponsored by the Conference for Mercy Higher Education (CMHE) provide an opportunity for students, faculty, and staff to participate in programs at the United Nations and in Washington D.C., including The Carlow Roundtable (Dublin Ireland) and the D.C.
-Roundtable on alternate years, and other social justice opportunities.
+Campus Ministry contributes to this endeavor by offering programs and services that support student development on all levels: mind, body, and spirit.
+Examples include: 8 am daily Mass at the Mercy Center across the street from the Choate campus; twice-weekly communal prayer (Rm.
+316); guided meditation sessions during the Lenten Season, Graduate Spotlight Dinners - a mini-retreat program, plus an off-campus Service/Retreat experience coming in Spring 2020.
+Additionally, each year programs sponsored by the Conference for Mercy Higher Education (CMHE) provide an opportunity for students to participate in programs at the United Nations and in Washington D.C.
+Programs for staff include: The Carlow Roundtable (Dublin Ireland) and the D.C.
+Roundtable on alternate years; also, a service program in the Caribbean entitled: Mercy: Focus on Haiti.